Betty Earles

 Betty Earles was a small gasoline-powered vessel built in 1913 on Lake Crescent, Washington.
 The vessel was transferred to Puget Sound in about 1919 and remained in service there until at least 1958.

 Career

-In 1913, Michael Earles, owner of the Sol Duc Hot Springs Resort, built on Lake Crescent the gasoline-launch Betty Earles (named after his daughter) to take guests bound for his lodge from the head of the lake to Fairholm, at the western end, where they would disembark and ride motor buses to his resort.
+In 1913, Michael Earles, owner of the Sol Duc Hot Springs Resort, built the gasoline-launch Betty Earles (named after his daughter) on Lake Crescent to transport his guests bound for his resort from the head of the lake to Fairholm, at the western end, where they would disembark and ride motor buses to his resort.
 The boat was large for the lake, 65 ft long, 15.6 ft on the beam, with an 80 hp heavy-duty Frisco Standard engine.